Conga: Types of drum

 Conga drums are classified according to their size, which correlates to their pitch: larger drumheads have a lower pitch and vice versa.
-Originally, drums were tuned by adjusting knots and tension ropes on the drumhead, or, more commonly, where the drum-heads were tacked or nailed to the top of the shell, by careful heating of the head.
+Originally, drums were tuned by adjusting knots and tension ropes on the drumhead, or, more commonly, where the drum heads were tacked or nailed to the top of the shell, by careful heating of the head.
 Modern congas, developed in the early 1950s, use a screw-and-lug tension head system, which makes them easier to tune (or detune).
 This modern type of tension system was pioneered in Cuba by Carlos "Patato" Valdés and in the United States by Cándido Camero.

 Historically, terminology for the drums varies between genres and countries.
 In ensembles that traditionally employ a large number of drums, such as comparsas and rumba groups, a detailed naming system is used, which has been taken up by major conga manufacturers.
-The drums are listed from largest to smallest (drumhead sizes vary considerably by manufacturer, model, and style):
+The drums are listed from largest to smallest diameter (drumhead sizes vary considerably by manufacturer, model, and style):